otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - Asking for Prekey Ensembles or its contents until the Prekey Server runs out of them.
-- Send too many requests for Prekey Ensembles or its contents at the same time causing the Preker Server to be overwhelmed.
+- Send too many requests for Prekey Ensembles or its contents at the same time, causing the Preker Server to be overwhelmed.
 - Create a extremely big Client Profile and submit it, causing the Prekey Server to run out of storage or to crash.